Bvngee/bvngee.com/src/content/blog/non-native-docker-images-binfmt-qemu.md

 -   https://drpdishant.medium.com/multi-arch-images-with-docker-buildx-and-qemu-141e0b6161e7

 P.S.
-In my of my coming posts, Ill talk about how I irradicated Dockerfiles completely, replacing them with pure-nix :) more to come!
+In one of my next posts, Ill talk about how I irradicated Dockerfiles completely, replacing them with pure nix :) more to come!